LordAshes/TaleSpire-StatesPlugin/README.md

 Enter some text.
 If there are commas in the text, they will used to separate the text into multiple lines.
 The intention of this plugin is to add information about the character states/conditions such as Poisoned, Exhausted, Unconcious, On Fire, etc. However, the plugin can be used to display any text so it could be use for many other purposes.

-To ensure compatability with Custom Mini Plugin, the text should not contain any colon (:) characters.

 ## Stealth Mode